Mohammad Ali Bogra: Premiership (1953–1955)

 Bogra sought to address and resolve the Kashmir conflict with India.
 In 1953, he met with Indian Prime Minister Jawaharlal Nehru on the sidelines of the Coronation of Queen Elizabeth II in London.
 Bogra also received Nehru when he paid an official visit to Karachi, and Nehru reciprocated during Bogra's visit to New Delhi shortly after.
-Bogra enjoyed warm relations with Nehru, as both eventually agreed on a plebiscite in Kashmir.
-However, this plebiscite was not achieved due to Bogra losing support from the left-wing sphere in Pakistan.
+They discussed the possibility of a plebiscite in Kashmir, but were unable to agree on someone to oversee it.

 As a part of his approach towards India, Bogra pushed for a stronger military to achieve peace in the subcontinent, arguing: "[w]hen there is more equality of military strength, then I am sure that there will be a greater chance of settlement."